powercloudsdn/documentation/documentation/getting-started.md

 ```

 🥳 Your router is now in a `adoption pending` state.
-Copy to the serial number, you'll need it in a moment.
+Copy to the activation code, you'll need it in a moment.

-Now go to the [SOC onboarding page](https://app.mypowercloud.net/new) an follow the onscreen instructions.
+Now go to the [SOC onboarding page](https://app.mikrocloud.com/new) an follow the onscreen instructions.